brandur/sorg/content/nanoglyphs-drafts/043-rails-world-2025.md

 You enter a distinguished, high-ceiling room.
 Its understated decor is tasteful, with wood paneling surrounding the room, a series of impressive stained glass window overhead, and furniture that's ornate, but not luxurious.
 It's quiet.
 The mood is professional, and a little somber.

 There's a security checkpoint at the door.
-A guard is searching a person in front of you and as you accidentally cross a line you didn't on the floor he holds up his baton and says, "Sir, step back please.
+A guard is searching a person ahead of you and as you accidentally cross a line you didn't see on the floor he holds up his baton and says, "Sir, step back please.
 I'll be with you in a minute."
 He finishes with the person in front of you and calls you up.
 He waves the wand around your body and asks solemnly, "Sir, have you been in the vicinity recently of any packages that were emitting ticking noises?"
 You answer in the negative and are waved through.

 Next up, a waiting area to fill out documentation.
 You take a form, furrow your brow, and get to work, expecting it to take only a few moments.
 It's surprisingly comprehensive, taking a full 10 minutes to get through, and with many questions requiring careful thought to answer definitively.
 During that time more Rubyists are ushered in and start work on their own forms.
 By the time you finish it's standing room only.

 <img src="/photographs/nanoglyphs/043-rails-world-2025/embassy-1@2x.jpg" alt="Ruby embassy 1" class="wide" loading="lazy">

-You advance, and after finishing with a person in front you, a lady at a desk in the center of the room calls out, "NEXT!
+You advance, and after finishing with another person, a lady at a desk in the center of the room calls out, "NEXT!
 Come on now, I don't have all day."

 You walk up and surrender your paperwork.
 "Okay, let's see what we have here.
 Number of stars in the universe?
 You put 2,342,952,459,236,419 [3].
 Okay, very precise.
 Counted them all did you.
 Best smell in the world?
 Sharpie.
 Okay, I might've said baking bread, but I can accept that answer.
 You said on here the last time you cuddled with a kitten was ten years ago?
 That seems like an awfully long time.
 What about this, when was the last time you cuddled a _cat_? i.e. "Kittie" rather than "kitten".
 A few weeks ago.
 Okay, we can work with that."

 <img src="/photographs/nanoglyphs/043-rails-world-2025/embassy-2@2x.jpg" alt="Ruby embassy 1" class="wide_portrait" loading="lazy">

 The interview takes a few minutes and after it's done your documents are returned to you.
-You photo is taken and you're sent over to one last table to have your passport is validated and finalized.
+You photo is taken and you're sent over to one last table to have your passport validated and finalized.

 A++ bit.
 I'd visit the embassy again any day.